pmilet/playback/README.md

 ### PlaybackId format
 The playback id is composed of differents parrts each carrying important context information.
 This information can be used to contextualize and organize the recorded playback ids.
-This is the playback id parts :
+This are the playback id parts separated by an underscore :

-"<PlaybackContextInfo>_<AssemblyName>_v<PlaybackVersion>_<RequestPath>_<RequestMethod>_<RequestContextHash>"
+PlaybackContextInfo_AssemblyName_PlaybackVersion_RequestPath_RequestMethod_RequestContextHash"

-  The PlayContextInfo comes from the X-Playback-RequestContext header.
+  #### The PlayContextInfo comes from the X-Playback-RequestContext header.
-  The assemblyName is the web api assembly Name.
+  #### The assemblyName is the web api assembly Name.
-  The PlaybackVersion comes from the X-Playback-Version header.
+  #### The PlaybackVersion comes from the X-Playback-Version header.
-  The RequestPath is the request path url encoded
+  #### The RequestPath is the request path url encoded
-  The RequestMethod is the request http verb
+  #### The RequestMethod is the request http verb
-  The RequestContextHash is a hash of the request payload in order to univoquely indentify each different request.
+  #### The RequestContextHash is a hash of the request payload in order to univoquely indentify each different request.